11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

 2. Try Some Bunny Breaths

-Bunny Breathing is a fun breathing exercise for kids.
-They simply breathe in taking 3 short sniffs and then exhale through their noses.
-To make this activity into a mindful game, use the rhyme poster and ask children to share afterwards if they smelt and smells as they practiced their bunny breaths.
+To turn this activity into a mindful game, use the rhyme poster.
+Afterwards, ask children if they smelled any scents during their bunny breaths.
 You could also combine it with the smelly eggs game further down in the list.

 Here is the Bunny Breaths rhyme {Find the printable in our resource library}: